mattmanuel90/caf3po/README.md

 ### Caf3po
 A rewrite/revival of our CAF hackathon slackbot in 2016.
-He lives on!
+It lives on!

 Caf3po will summarise:
 * Your current open tasks/tickets on Zendesk/Jira